Disastrous Korean U.S. Free Trade Agreement Restricts Our Ability to Control Our Own Economy

-The overall trade deficit between South Korea and America as of March of 2013 is about $13.7 billion.
+The overall trade deficit between South Korea and America as of March of 2013 was about $13.7 billion.
 The previous year, during the same time, the trade deficit was $11.404 billion.
 That means, between 2011 and 2012, there was an alarming 19.6 percent increase!

 This agreement was signed under the pretense that it would improve the United States economy.
 Trade deficits hurt, not help an economy!
 We are experiencing a negative balance.
 Something must be done.
 Everyone is urged to speak out against the Korean-U.S. Free Trade Agreement.
-Our economy is already vulnerable.
+Our economy is extremely vulnerable.